sje30/schol2018/innovations.md

 publishing, with APCs that often exceed those in pure OA journals.
 This hybrid model of publishing has shown little signs to date of disappearing, as e.g. funds from Wellcome Trust have supported high APCs.
+The success of OA publishing however has meant that goverment-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.

-However, this may change with the recent announcement of "plan S" [ref], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
+The OA publishing world is about to change with the recent announcement of "plan S" [ref], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
 Whilst we support the notions underlying plan S, until further details are released (e.g. the nature of the APC cap, recognition of green and diamond OA).